DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 responsible, humble, accommodating, honest), and what is most important (e.g. physical features, personality, financial capacity, education).
-The ideal age and height ranges, geographic location (e.g. in Shanghai, in Shanghai’s neighboring areas, abroad), education (e.g. 3-year college, undergraduate, graduate), and marital status (e.g. single, divorced) of the prospective partner in My Criteria were coded as well.
+The ideal age and height ranges, geographic location (e.g. in Shanghai, in Shanghai's neighboring areas, abroad), education (e.g. 3-year college, undergraduate, graduate), and marital status (e.g. single, divorced) of the prospective partner in My Criteria were coded as well.